 - Provide basic information about the existing card and state how much you want to transfer.

 It’s important to be aware of the interest rate you’ll face on a new balance transfer card and make a plan to pay it off before any 0% offer expires.

-Steps you can take to ensure you will able to pay off your debt include creating a budget, choosing a payoff strategy and stashing your card to avoid making any extra charges.
+Steps you can take to ensure you will be able to pay off your debt include creating a budget, choosing a payoff strategy and stashing your card to avoid making any extra charges.

-“Zero percent offers are an amazing deal if you plan to pay it off by the end of a promotional period,” said Aris Jerahian, AVP of card services at Anaheim, California-based Orange County’s Credit Union.
+“Zero percent offers are an amazing deal if you plan to pay it off by the end of a promotional period,” said Aris Jerahian, vice president of card services at Anaheim, California-based Orange County’s Credit Union.
 “Unfortunately, most consumers focus on short-term goals, taking advantage of such deals while never paying off their balance in time.”

 *All information about the Chase Slate Edge has been collected independently by CreditCards.com and has not been reviewed by the issuer.